Optimized Score Transformation for Consistent Fair Classification: Additional Experimental Results

-As mentioned in Section~\ref{sec:expt}, we encountered computational difficulties in running the optimized pre-processing (OPP) \cite{calmon2017} and disparate mistreatment in-processing (DM) \cite{zafar2017fairness} methods.
+As mentioned in Section~\ref{sec:expt}, we encountered computational difficulties in running the optimized pre-processing \citep[OPP,][]{calmon2017} and disparate mistreatment in-processing \citep[DM,][]{zafar2017fairness} methods.
 In the case of OPP, the method does not scale beyond feature dimensions of $\sim 5$.
 We have thus conducted separate experiments in which the set of features has been reduced.
-Figure \ref{fig:tradeoffsReduced} shows the resulting trade-offs between statistical parity and classification performance for the adult dataset.
+Figure \ref{fig:tradeoffsReduced} shows the resulting trade-offs between statistical parity, which is what OPP addresses, and classification performance for the Adult data set.
 This limited comparison suggests that OPP is not competitive with FST.
-Unfortunately we were unable to obtain reasonable results for OPP on other datasets so do not show them here.
+Unfortunately we were unable to obtain reasonable results for OPP on other data sets so do not show them here.

-In the case of DM, when we ran the code\footnote{\url{https://github.com/mbilalzafar/fair-classification}} on datasets with a full set of features, the optimization either failed to converge or when it did converge, did not appreciably decrease the EO difference from that of an unconstrained logistic regression classifier.
-(The latter problem was also observed to a lesser extent with FC \cite{zafar2017constraints} in Figure~\ref{fig:tradeoffs}.)
+In the case of DM, when we ran the code\footnote{\url{https://github.com/mbilalzafar/fair-classification}} on data sets with a full set of features, the optimization either failed to converge or when it did converge, did not appreciably decrease the EO difference from that of an unconstrained logistic regression classifier.
+(The latter problem was also observed with FC, \citealp{zafar2017constraints}, in Figures~\ref{fig:compas_1}--\ref{fig:meps_1}.)
 We used a constraint type of 4 to impose both FNR and FPR constraints, in keeping with EO, and default values for the disciplined convex-concave programming (DCCP) parameters $\tau$ and $\mu$.
-For example on the adult-gender combination, DM failed on 4 of the 10 training folds and converged on the others with little effect, while on the COMPAS-race combination, DM failed on 9 of 10 folds.
-We noticed that our version of the COMPAS dataset has much higher dimension than the one used in \cite{zafar2017fairness}, due primarily to including a charge description feature and after one-hot encoding of categorical variables.
+For example on the Adult-gender combination, DM failed on 4 of the 10 training folds and converged on the others with little effect, while on the COMPAS-race combination, DM failed on 9 of 10 folds.
+We noticed that our version of the COMPAS data set has much higher dimension than the one used by \citet{zafar2017fairness}, due primarily to including a charge description feature and after one-hot encoding of categorical variables.
 Thus we opted to compare with DM using reduced feature sets, as with OPP.
-Figure~\ref{fig:tradeoffsReducedEO} shows the trade-offs obtained on the adult and COMPAS datasets.
-On COMPAS, all methods are remarakably similar while on adult, DM might be slightly worse.
-For example on adult-gender (first row), DM does not reduce the EO difference below $0.2$ (right panel).
-We reiterate however our lack of success with DM on full-dimensional datasets.
+Figure~\ref{fig:tradeoffsReducedEO} shows the trade-offs obtained on the Adult and COMPAS data sets.
+On COMPAS, all methods are remarakably similar while on Adult, DM might be slightly worse.
+For example on Adult-gender (first row), DM does not reduce the EO difference below $0.2$ (right panel).
+We reiterate however our lack of success with DM on full-dimensional data sets.